 What caught my eye was their cocktail menu, teeming with local ingredients and unique blends.
 I tried the Tulum Sunset, a mix of tequila, lime, and a dash of something secret that I couldn’t quite put my finger on.

-It’s worth noting that the price point at Dune is a bit on the higher side, but nothing outlandish for Tulum.
-Expect to spend around $40-$85 USD per person if you’re planning to enjoy a full meal and a cocktail or two.
+It’s worth noting that the price point at Dune is one of the pricier Tulum beach clubs, but nothing outlandish.
+Expect to spend around $57-$100 USD per person if you’re planning to enjoy a full meal and a cocktail or two.
 Honestly, for the quality of the food and the serenity of the setting, it’s a fair trade-off.

 While the spot is perfect for a romantic dinner or a catch-up with friends, it’s also family-friendly.
 As someone who’s traveled extensively with a toddler, I can attest that Dune’s welcoming vibe extends to the youngest among us.